 Senate GOP marches ahead on Barrett over Democrats' blockade

-WASHINGTON (AP) — The Senate is gearing up for rare weekend session as Republicans race to put Amy Coney Barrett on the Supreme Court and cement a conservative majority before Election Day despite Democratic efforts to stall President Donald Trump's nominee.
+WASHINGTON (AP) — The Senate is poised for a rare weekend session as Republicans race to put Amy Coney Barrett on the Supreme Court and cement a conservative majority before Election Day despite Democratic efforts to stall President Donald Trump's nominee.

-Democrats used time-consuming procedural hurdles to delay the start of Friday's Senate session until midday, but the party has no realistic chance of stopping Barrett's advance in the Republican-controlled chamber.
-Barrett, a federal appeals court judge, is expected to be confirmed on Monday and quickly join the court.
+Democrats mounted time-consuming procedural hurdles Friday, but the party has no realistic chance of stopping Barrett's advance in the Republican-controlled chamber.
+Barrett, a federal appeals court judge, is expected to be confirmed Monday and quickly join the court.

-"It’s hard to think of any nominee we’ve had in the past who is any better than this one," Senate Majority Leader Mitch McConnell, R-Ky., told Fox News late Thursday.
+Senate Democratic leader Chuck Schumer of New York warned Republicans that they were making a “colossal and historic mistake.”

+Republicans appeared unmoved.
+In a lengthy speech, Senate Majority Leader Mitch McConnell praised Barrett as an “extraordinary” nominee and defended her quick confirmation.
+“We will give this nominee the vote she deserves no later than Monday,” he said.

 Barrett, 48, presented herself in public testimony before the Senate Judiciary Committee as a neutral arbiter of cases on abortion, the Affordable Care Act and presidential power — issues soon confronting the court.
 At one point she suggested, “It's not the law of Amy.”